kontainapp/km/cloud/azure/README.md

 ## Debugging CI

-To debug an issue that only happens on CI, we use launch a VM with the same kernel.
+To debug an issue that only happens on CI, we can launch a VM with the same kernel.

 ```bash
 # To create the VM.
 IP address will be printed.